keptn/lifecycle-toolkit/docs/CONTRIBUTING.md

 1. Sign every commit! `git commit -sm "message"`
 1. Always run `cd docs` then `make markdownlint` to show issues.
 1. If your PR has one commit, make it semantic.
-Make it all lowercase.
+1. Begin the message with the `docs:` string
+1. Use lowercase for the first word after `docs:` .
-Make the commit message conform to the [conventional commits](https://www.conventionalcommits.org/en/v1.0.0/) standard:
+1. Make the commit message conform to the [conventional commits](https://www.conventionalcommits.org/en/v1.0.0/) standard:

 `git commit -sm "docs: i did something"`